influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 Kapacitor listens on an HTTP port and posts data to InfluxDB.
 Now, InfluxDB streams data from Telegraf to Kapacitor.

 ## Kapacitor tasks

 A Kapacitor `task` defines work to do on a set of data.
-There are two types of tasks: `stream` and `batch`.
+Kapacitor tasks include:

-A `stream` task mirrors all data written from InfluxDB to Kapacitor.
-This offloads the query overhead from InfluxDB to Kapacitor, but requires Kapacitor to store the data on disk.
+- `stream` task.
+Mirrors data written from InfluxDB to Kapacitor.
+Offloads query overhead and requires Kapacitor to store the data on disk.

-A `batch` task queries data from InfluxDB at a set interval and processes the data as it's queried.
+- `batch` task.
+Queries data from InfluxDB at a set interval and processes the data as it's queried.

 Kapacitor tasks define data processing pipelines using [TICKscript](/kapacitor/v1.5/tick/) syntax.
 Task files are commonly referred to as "TICKscripts."

-### Task execution
+### Execute a task

-At the beginning of each TICKscript, you specify the database and retention policy that contain data the TICKscript should act on using the `dbrp` keyword.
+1. At the beginning of a TICKscript, specify the database and retention policy that contain data the TICKscript by running the following command:

 ```js
 dbrp "telegraf"."autogen"